aberaitius/CodeCraft/README.md

 ╚█████╔╝██║░░██║██║░░██║██║░░░░░░░░██║░░░
 ░╚════╝░╚═╝░░╚═╝╚═╝░░╚═╝╚═╝░░░░░░░░╚═╝░░░

-a repository for a software engineering tips, tricks, and methodologies
+a Repository for a software engineering tips, tricks, and methodologies

-Directories
+Files & Directories
-- ReadMe
+- ReadMe.md
 - SolidPrinciples - Contains SolidPrincibles.MD with a FAQ
 - Articles
 - CodeReviewCheckList.md
+- StartingNewProject.md - 🛠️ Coding Checklist for Code Projects